MarcoThies/Simple_LLM_Benchamarking/ReadMe.md

 To run the benchmarking script, use the following command: python runTest.py

 The script will load the questions from MMLU_QandA.json and execute the benchmarking process, outputting the results to the console.

 Be aware that the script only accepts single letter responses and otherwise rerequests the response.
-To avoid getting caught in infiinite loops with smaller models adjust the ensure_single_character_response function accordingly.
+To avoid getting caught in infinite loops with smaller models adjust the ensure_single_character_response function accordingly.

 ## Customization
 If you want to use a different set of questions, simply replace the MMLU_QandA.json file with your own JSON file following the same structure.